 The feedstock quantity and composition must be well known and under the control of the project developer.
 Without proper feedstock, there is no biogas project.

 There must be a client for the biogas energy.
-If there is none, might as well just compost the material.
+If there is none, you might as well just compost the material.

 Biogas plants transform only 10% of the mass they process into biogas.
 The remaining 90% of the mass fed into the digester comes out as a fertilizer called digestate.
 The project must have a long term inexpensive outlet for this digestate otherwise the project will not succeed.